gabnasello/flowcyto-env/README.md

-# Create a Docker Image with a conda environment for flow cytometry data analysis
+# Create a Docker Image for flow cytometry data analysis

 ## How it works